88lexd/lexd-solutions/aws-wordpress/1-infra-configuration/1-base-setup/README.md

 # Base Setup on AWS
-The base setup requires the following (assuming my AWS account is newly created with nothing else configured but the root user).
+The base setup creates the following resources (assuming the AWS account is newly created with nothing else configured but the root user).

  - 1x IAM User (best practice to not use the root account)
  - 1x S3 bucket for Terraform states